This programme is being replaced with the Bachelor of Creativity in 2018, currently pending approval.

-In body of work modules, students explore a range of manual and digital media to add breadth and depth to their chosen specialisation.
-Intensive studio or computer lab work focuses on specific media - for example, contemporary jewellery, fibre and fashion, digital design media (print, package, web, motion, and 3D animation), and 2D or 3D visual arts media (painting, printmaking, sculpture and carving).
+In studio papers, students explore a range of manual and digital media to add breadth and depth to their chosen specialisation.
+Intensive studio or computer lab work focuses on specific media - for example, contemporary jewellery, textiles, digital design media (print, web, motion, and publication), and 2D or 3D visual arts media (painting, printmaking, textiles and carving).

-To achieve the Bachelor of Applied Arts students must complete all course work, including all core modules, to a minimum of 360 credits.
+To achieve the Bachelor of Applied Arts, students must complete all programme work, including all core modules, to a minimum of 360 credits.